jeremydaly/lambda-api/README.md

 ### Promises

-If you like promises, you can either use a callback like `res.send()` at the end of your promise chain, or you can simple `return` the resolved promise:
+If you like promises, you can either use a callback like `res.send()` at the end of your promise chain, or you can simply `return` the resolved promise:

 ```javascript
 api.get('/users', (req,res) => {